efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 **Kwrowe** says:

 - Masked Heroes will likely be combined with Destiny Heros to make a top tier deck.
-The two stand out cards are {Mask Change} and {Masked Hero Anki}.
+The two stand out cards are {Mask Change} and {Masked HERO Anki}.
 Mask Change works in a similar way to the Ninjitsu trap cards, by sending a card to the graveyard to summon another monster.
 However, because it's a quick-play spell there are no issues with {Cosmic Cyclone} - a card that Ninja's struggle with.
 Furthermore, it can be used to facilitate OTK plays the turn it is drawn, unlike the Ninjitsu cards which require set up.
-Another advantage with Mask Change is its synergy with Masked Hero Anki, which allows you to search for a copy of Mask Change when it destroys a monster by battle.
+Another advantage with Mask Change is its synergy with Masked HERO Anki, which allows you to search for a copy of Mask Change when it destroys a monster by battle.
 Being a 2800 beater, that has the ability to attack directly, it is not hard to imagine the OTK potential this card has.
 Other cards from the set that could be used are {Masked Hero Vapor} and {Vision HERO Witch Raider}.
 I strongly believe this will be a Tier 1 deck once optimized.
 - Karakuri's were a top tier deck in the TCG, but will not have the same power in Duel Links because they relied on Synchro monsters that are not currently in the game.
 However, they have a helpful draw card in {Karakuri Anatomy} and some good synergy with {Spike Shield with Chain}, as the monsters must change to defense after making an attack.
 The best cards for the deck will be {Karakuri Muso mdl 818 "Haipa"} - a 2100 beater, and {Karakuri Ninja mdl 339 "Sazank"} - a monster that has an effect similar to {Man-Eater Bug} but with a more respectable 1200 ATK/DEF.
 When Synchro monsters do eventually come to the game, this deck could become top tier if Karakuri receives further support.
 - Geargia were another strong archetype in the TCG, but their effects may be too slow to keep up with decks like [Sylvan's](/guides/deck-types/sylvans-guide-intro-by-superforms/) and [Cyber Angels](/guides/deck-types/the-cyber-angels-guide-by-negative1/).
 They still have some good cards to work with. {Geargiano Mk-II} allows for swarming, {Geargiarsenal} is an effective searcher, {Geargiattacker} can be used for spell/trap destruction and {Geargianchor} monster destruction.
 The deck may benefit from some kind of boss monster, as none of the cards have more than 1900 ATK.